prog4biol/pfb2019/README.md

 >>> print(dna)
 TAGCTATATAAAATCATAAT
 ```
 > The concatenation operator can be used to combine strings.
 The newly combined string can be stored in a variable.

+#### The difference between string + and integer +

 What happens if you use `+` with numbers (these are integers or ints)?

 ```python
 >>> 4+3
 7

 ```

 For strings, `+` concatenates; for integers, `+` adds.